lippoliv/cronbeat/README.md

 ---

-**Disclaimer:** This repository is a test project fully developed by "JetBrains Junie on GitHub".
+**Disclaimer:** This repository is a test project fully developed by "JetBrains Junie (on GitHub)".
 All code will be reviewed by a senior PHP developer before release.

 ## Project Setup